rpi-automation/.github/profile/README.md

+_I'm moving this organization to codeberg.
+First I'll move everything into single repo as there is no need to use full organisation for single machine maintained by single person_

 # Raspberry Pi Automation

 This project aims to provide a comprehensive automation infrastructure for Raspberry Pi devices, leveraging Ansible and workflow automation tools to simplify management and boost productivity.